Features Blog How It Works

 Common questions answered.

 For most daily outfit decisions, yes.
-AI stylists like FitInView's Style Twin know your entire wardrobe, check the weather, and learn your preferences.
-For specialized needs (personal branding, body-type consultation), a human stylist may still add value.
+AI stylists like FitInView's Style Twin know your entire wardrobe, check the weather automatically, consider your calendar, and learn your preferences over time.
+For specialized needs like personal branding consultations, post-body-change wardrobing, or shopping for a highly specific event, a human stylist may still add value.

 Both.
-Your wardrobe is digitized and organized.
-Style Twin — the AI stylist — uses that wardrobe data plus weather, calendar, and your style profile to suggest outfits from your actual clothes.
+Your wardrobe is digitized and organized with the scanner and catalog features.
+Style Twin - the AI stylist - uses that wardrobe data plus weather, calendar, and your style profile to suggest outfits from your actual clothes.
+You also get virtual try-on, an outfit builder, daily suggestions, and capsule wardrobe planning.

 Ready to try it yourself?